kmstewar33/pui-homework-template/final-project:/README.md

 Document your use of all GenAI tools — ChatGPT, Copilot, Claude, Cursor, etc. using the template below.
 Add/Delete rows or bullet points if needed, and replace Tool1/Tool2 with the name of the tool.

+In the vein of machine disco, I definitely struggle with algorithmic thinking, and I prefer a top-down approach to learning a new subject, especially ones in STEM.
+While I generally understood each block of what we learned throughout the class on its own, I had trouble linking everything together when starting a new project, so I frequently asked a top-down query to ChatGPT such as "how would you do this x?" and its response influenced my thought process through the project.

+A few times, I copied code directly from ChatGPT that I understood, but wasn't interested in retyping myself.
+During our lab presentations, I was struck by other students' projects that were more advanced than mine.
+While I do not think they arrived where they did because of GenAI, I did think it was interesting that they seemed to understand that advanced programming (from my understanding) is linking pieces of functionality together to build something complex.
+However!
+You clearly still need to understand the nuances of each piece in order to link them together.
+I feel like my use of ChatGPT is similar.
+I asked it to create the function for adding the clicking event listener because some of the symbols in that syntax are too vague and still confuse me, but I understand what each piece of the function means on recognition.

 ### Usage Experiences by Project Aspects

 Feel free to edit the column \_ (other?) or add more columns if there's any other aspect in your project you've used the GenAI tools for.